Caspian-9/Minigames/README.md

 To run the programs:
 - Download the code file and folder of the same name, if applicable.
 The folder contains extra assets the program needs
+- C++ files need to be compiled first
 - Execute in the command line